yaroslavkhudchenko/currencyexchange/README.md

 ## How to run

-1.clone the repository and go to folder:
+1.clone the repository and go to the folder:
 ```
 git clone https://github.com/yaroslavkhudchenko/currencyexchange.git && cd currencyexchange
 ```